What a nurse is

 - nurse practitioner.

-Nurses work with many other health professionals in the public or private health sectors.
+Nurses work with many other health professionals in the public and private health sectors.
 Settings where nurses work include:

 - public hospitals